DevanshMonish04/study-time/README.md

 # study-time
 this is for learning git and github
 <br/>
-hello i am devanh tyagi
+hello i am devansh tyagi